EDGENortheastern/installation-party/README.md

 Step 6.
 You can update Anaconda to the latest version, or you can choose to do it later

 Step 7.
-Scroll down to the launch of Jupyter Notebook as shown below
+Scroll down to the launch of Jupyter Notebooks as shown below

 ![Launch Local Notebooks Screen](launch-local-jupyter.png)

+Step 8.
+Click launch

+Step 9.
+Select an app to launch .html: Chrome

+Step 10.
+Click New Python 3 kernel as shown below